 - Roll out the pastry dough on a lightly floured work surface or between 2 sheets of parchment paper and line mini tart rings or mini tart pans.

-- Place the tartlets in the freezer for 1 hour before baking them in a preheated oven at 347°F / 175°C for about 25 minutes until golden brown.
+- Place the tartlets on a baking sheet covered with parchment paper or a silicone mat, then place them in the freezer for 1 hour before baking them in a preheated oven at 347°F / 175°C for about 25 minutes until golden brown.

-- Allow baked tarts to cool completely before removing them from the pan.
+- Allow baked tart shells to cool completely before removing them from the tart pan and let them completely cool in a wire rack.

 - In a large bowl, place the chopped chocolate cut finely with a knife (the more the chocolate is chopped the easier it will melt).